juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Labeling the data

-Labeling the data is a manual and cumbersome process but necessary, in this problem we have to label images from the two face databases, for this particular case we need to label all the faces with the value: 1 if the face is showing the teeth or 0 otherwise, the label will be stored on the filename of the image for practical pourpuses.
+Labeling the data is a manual and cumbersome process but necessary, in this problem we have to label images from the two face databases, for this particular case we need to label all the faces with the value: 1 if the face is showing the teeth or 0 otherwise, the label will be stored on the filename of the image for practical purposes.

 To recap:
-For the MUCT database we are going to label 751 faces.
+For the MUCT database, we are going to label 751 faces.
-For the LFW database we are going to label 1505 faces.
+For the LFW database, we are going to label 1505 faces.
 So we have a total of 2256 unique faces with different expressions.

 Manual labeling can be a tedious process so you can use this simple tool for labeling images quickly using hotkeys, if you push the Y key on your keyboard it will add to the existing filename the label _showingteeth, if you want to use this tool for your purposes feel free to pull it from git hub and modify it to suite your needs.